opstrace/opstrace/docs/guides/administrator/troubleshooting.md

 #### GCP

-Make sure `gcloud` is configured for the GCP project under which the Opstrace cluster was created.
+Make sure `gcloud` is configured for the GCP project under which the Opstrace instance was created.
 Then run

 ```text